Legionella Awareness Course

-This legionella awareness training course will help to raise your employees awareness to prevent waterborne disease caused by legionella bacteria.
-This course has been specifically designed to cover risks associated with hot and cold water systems.
+This Legionella Awareness course will help you to raise your awareness of legionella and prevent waterborne disease caused by legionella bacteria.
+In addition, this course covers the risks associated with hot and cold water systems.

-It will help your employees understand the health risks associated with legionella bacteria and how to control them.
+It will help you understand the health risks associated with legionella bacteria and how to control them.
 It will highlight how legislation and codes of practice can support the management of legionella bacteria.

-This course is delivered in association with an approved contractor who are members of the Legionella Control Association.
+This course is delivered in association with an approved contractor who is a member of the Legionella Control Association.